Controlled digital lending

-Controlled digital lending (CDL) is a model by which libraries digitize materials in their collection and make them available for lending.
-It is based on interpretations of the United States copyright principles of fair use and copyright exhaustion.
+Controlled digital lending (CDL) is a model by which libraries digitize materials in their collection and make them available for lending on an owned-to-loaned ratio.
+That is, libraries can only digitize and lend the number of physical copies they have legally acquired through purchase or donation.
+In the United States, the model is based on interpretations of the United States copyright principles of fair use and copyright exhaustion.

-Proponents argue that CDL is legal under those principles because it relies on digital rights management (DRM) to ensure that any library-owned digitized work that is in copyright is loaned for a limited period of time, and that a one-to-one ratio of owned copies to borrowers is maintained.
-However, opponents have criticized this interpretation, arguing that CDL involves copying, not mere lending, and that a library's purchase of a physical book does not entitle it to produce and lend an e-book or distribute digital copies.
+History

-Development
+The IFLA Position on Controlled Digital Lending states that libraries have practiced forms of controlled lending for many years, although the term Controlled Digital Lending only recently came into use.

-A precursor to CDL was the "Digitize and Lend" program begun in 2011 by the Open Library, a program of the Internet Archive.
-Also in 2011, the basic principles of CDL were articulated by Michelle Wu in her paper Building a Collaborative Digital Collection: A Necessary Evolution in Libraries.
+In the United States, a precursor to CDL was the "Digitize and Lend" program begun in 2011 by the Open Library, a program of the Internet Archive.
+Also in 2011, the basic principles of CDL were articulated by Michelle M. Wu in her paper Building a Collaborative Digital Collection: A Necessary Evolution in Libraries.
 The use of the term "Controlled Digital Lending" to refer to this concept first appeared in the Position Statement on Controlled Digital Lending, published in 2018 alongside a white paper explaining their legal arguments.